 There’s some comfort in knowing that your money is in the bank down the street.
-But in the era of brick-and-mortar banks offering yields that are much lower than yields at many online banks, this comfort may be costing you money.
-Generally, online banks offer savings accounts with much higher annual percentage yields than brick-and-mortar banks.
+But in the era of Federal Reserve rate increases and brick-and-mortar banks offering yields that are much lower than yields at many online banks, this comfort may be costing you money.
+Generally, Federal Deposit Insurance Corp.
+(FDIC) online banks offer savings accounts with much higher annual percentage yields (APYs) than brick-and-mortar banks.

 Leaving money on the table

 Let’s say your balance isn’t quite as high as $10,000.
-Plenty of banks offer compound interest savings accounts paying up to 0.60 percent APY with minimum balance requirements as low as $0.
+Plenty of banks offer high-yield savings accounts paying up to around 4.35 percent APY with minimum balance requirements as low as $0.
 And while the earnings won’t differ as much on low balances, you can continue adding to your balance over time to maximize the higher yield.

 With Bankrate’s compound interest calculator, you can see approximately how much interest you’re missing if you have a low-APY account.

 Where is the best place to put your savings?

 There are several great options for high-interest savings accounts.
 Here are a few examples.
 Rates are accurate as of Jan.
 23, 2023.